Sports Gazette

 The escape to Melbourne was utterly painful.
 Fatima Yousufi recalls the sounds of children screaming at Kabul airport.
 Everybody was terrified and running to get out of the country.
 Fatima still suffers from the fact that she had to leave her parents and youngest sister behind.

-Through their hardship the Afghan team has built up a strong bond described by the women as, ‘One for all and all for one.’
-That’s our team.
+Through their hardship the Afghan team has built up a strong bond described by the women as ´one for all and all for one.´ That’s our team.
 To have obtained a license for playing football is not the ultimate goal for the Afghan National team.
 They stand for their return on the international stage and their official recognition.

 A continuous fight for international recognition

-When Australia hosted the Women’s World Cup 2023, the Afghan National team could only watch it from the sideline.
-They have not featured in the FIFA’s women’s team rankings since the beginning of 2022.
 The team made several requests to FIFA which remained unanswered.
 Furthermore, Khalida Popal released an article in a joint initiative with Nobel Prize Winner Malala Yousafzai in the Guardian in January 2023 as a public call for recognition.
+Popal emphasized that “we have not only the senior women’s national team, we have the youth teams around Europe, and even some of them in the US and Canada.”

 Embed from Getty Images

 Yet, the team’s hopes don’t stop there.
-Defender Mursal Sadat summarizes their aspirations in the following way: ‘I have lots of dreams for my future but the most important one is to play for the Afghanistan national team once again and see Afghanistan as an unrestricted country.’
+Defender Mursal Sadat summarizes their aspirations in the following way: “I have lots of dreams for my future but the most important one is to play for the Afghanistan national team once again and see Afghanistan as an unrestricted country.”

 Author